What is Circular Arrangement?

 In this type of arrangement, we arrange people or objects around a circle or a table.
 In case of people sitting around a table, the table could be of any shape i.e. rectangular, square, circular etc.

 In the below arrangement, some persons are sitting around a circle and they are facing the centre.
 The diagram highlights the left and right of the people for this case.

 Movements around the circular arrangement:

 - Right movement is called anti-clockwise rotation.

-When people will be facing outside, the opposite will be true:
+For people facing outside, the opposite is true:

 - Right movement is called clockwise rotation.